Where to Go Fly Fishing in Washington in February

 Steelhead & Salmon

-Olympic Peninsula Rivers -- February marks the beginning of what will be a flood of anglers heading westward to the famous OP rivers like the Bogacheil, Hoh, Sol Duc, and Queets, among others.
+The rivers of the Olympic Peninsula seem to also be off to a good winter steelhead season.
+February marks the beginning of what will be a flood of anglers heading westward to the famous OP rivers like the Bogacheil, Hoh, Sol Duc, and Queets, among others.
 There are lots of folks for a reason, however.
 The OP rivers produce some of the most exciting winter steelhead fishing in the world.
 A combination of big fish potential, beautiful scenery, and water that seems like it was custom-made for swinging the fly, are all part of the draw that makes any trip to the Olympic Peninsula a special one.

 Each river on the Peninsula has its own characteristics, but all of those mentioned are worthy of a trip over.
 Using two-handed rods with sink-tip lines is the normal approach but single-handed rods will do fine in most water.
 Fish medium to large steelhead flies like the Dirty Hoh, the Exasperator, Hartwick's Hoser, or the Hoh Bo Spey in colors such as black/blue, pink/orange, and black/purple.
 Keep your leaders short and stout... like an Umpqua Freshwater Shorty leader in 16lb.